About SDC

 Wang Yanfen,

-Vice President, UCAS
+Executive Vice President of UCAS

 Brian Bech Nielsen,